-Jagged Earth adds five new tokens and brand new game-changing event cards.
-Now, four of the token types and the event card mechanic was introduced in Branch and Claw.
-To prevent from repeating too many points, I’d advise you to check out the relevant sections of that review.
+Jagged Earth adds five new tokens and brand-new game-changing event cards.
+Now, four of the token types and the event card mechanic were introduced in Branch and Claw.
+To prevent repeating too many points, I’d advise you to check out the relevant sections of that review.
 But I’ll sum up the important bits here.

 The tokens and event cards work together to add even more depth to the game.
 Tokens are additional mechanics from roaming Beasts, deep Wilds, infectious Disease and, inner Strife among the invaders.
 All four give the players additional tools to work with and are great additions to the game.

 The events add a random element to the game.
 Making it less predictable, but also making the island feel alive.
 Every turn events cause the Invaders, the Dahan, and perhaps even the island itself to act.
 I praised the event cards as the key addition Spirit Island direly needed.
 But, Branch and Claw only added 25, and more variety was needed.
 Jagged Earth adds 30, which is slightly better.
 Combine the two, and it’s perfect.

 The one token exclusive to Jagged Earth is the Badlands token.
 It is somewhat of a double-edged sword.
 Badlands cause Dahan and Invaders to take more damage from any source of damage.
 They are supposed to signify hard living conditions.